Interstellar-Network/Interstellar-Book/src/Mobile_App.md

 The previous circuit is used to compose the[Trusted Authenticated User Interface](./TAUI.md) i.e `Secure UI Screen` that evaluates the circuit and render it to enable the user to confirm a transaction with a `one-time code`

-In order to do that this secure UI layer relies on a circuit evaluator and a renderer to display the result of its evaluation on the framebuffer.
+In order to do that this secure UI layer relies on a circuit evaluator and a renderer to display the result of its evaluation directly to the framebuffer.